aws/karpenter-provider-aws/website/content/en/preview/concepts/deprovisioning.md

 ## Drift

-Karpenter Drift will classify each CRD field as a (1) Static, (2) Dynamic, or (3) Behavioral field and will treat them differently.
-Static Drift will be a one-way reconciliation, triggered only by CRD changes.
-Dynamic Drift will be a two-way reconciliation, triggered by machine/node/instance changes and Provisioner or AWSNodetemplate changes.

-### Static Fields
-For Static Fields, values in the CRDs are reflected in the machine in the same way that they’re set.
-A machine will be detected as drifted if the values in the CRDs do not match the values in the machine.
+Drift on most fields are only triggered by changes to the owning CustomResource.
+Some special cases will be reconciled two-ways, triggered by Machine/Node/Instance changes or Provisioner/AWSNodeTemplate changes.
+For one-way reconciliation, values in the CustomResource are reflected in the Machine in the same way that they’re set.
+A machine will be detected as drifted if the values in the CRDs do not match the values in the Machine.
+By default, fields are drifted using one-way reconciliation.

-### Dynamic Fields
+### Two-way Reconciliation
-Dynamic Fields can correspond to multiple values and must be handled differently.
-Dynamic fields can create cases where drift occurs without changes to CRDs, or where CRD changes do not result in drift.
-For example, if a machine has `node.kubernetes.io/instance-type: m5.large`, and requirements change from `node.kubernetes.io/instance-type In [m5.large]` to `node.kubernetes.io/instance-type In [m5.large, m5.2xlarge]`, the machine will not be drifted because it's value is still compatible with the new requirements.
+Two-way reconciliation can correspond to multiple values and must be handled differently.
+Two-way reconciliation can create cases where drift occurs without changes to CRDs, or where CRD changes do not result in drift.
+For example, if a machine has `node.kubernetes.io/instance-type: m5.large`, and requirements change from `node.kubernetes.io/instance-type In [m5.large]` to `node.kubernetes.io/instance-type In [m5.large, m5.2xlarge]`, the machine will not be drifted because its value is still compatible with the new requirements.
 Conversely, for an AWS Installation, if a machine is using a machine image `ami: ami-abc`, but a new image is published, Karpenter's `AWSNodeTemplate.amiSelector` will discover that the new correct value is `ami: ami-xyz`, and detect the machine as drifted.

 ### Behavioral Fields
 Behavioral Fields are treated as over-arching settings on the Provisioner to dictate how Karpenter behaves.
 These fields don’t correspond to settings on the machine or instance.
 They’re set by the user to control Karpenter’s Provisioning and Deprovisioning logic.
 Since these don’t map to a desired state of machines, __behavioral fields are not considered for Drift__.